whupi/CivicHub/README.md

 2 things

 1. We'd like to do integrate CivicHub with Flarum, the open source forum system to handle discussions around the submissions that are made.
 2. We'd like to expand the system to create a citizen engagement platform that helps coordinate and amplify the voices of citizens directly.
-THis may increase the probability for creating a more sustainable bussiness model for the platform.
+This may increase the probability for creating a more sustainable business model for the platform.